MatteoManfredi/pfam_models/README.md

 conda activate pfam_models
 ```

-### 4. Install FoldSeek
+### 4. Install Foldseek

-To install FoldSeek, which is needed for protein structural alignments, use the following command:
+To install Foldseek, which is needed for protein structural alignments, use the following command:

 ```bash
 conda install -c conda-forge -c bioconda foldseek